gender dysphoria, & gender identity

 - Mark 10:6: "But from the beginning of the creation God made them male and female."

 They interpret these verses as implying that one's sex must be either male or female.
 A secondary interpretation is that God created the sexes as distinct and separate.
 There is no biblical provision for individuals who do not fit neatly into this binary system.
 These concepts fit well into the beliefs of many religious conservatives that women and men are designed to have very separate roles in church, family, and employment, and that these roles must be preserved.
-It is this separation of roles by sex within the family that fuels so much of the conservative opposition to same-sex marriage.
+It is this separation of roles by sex within the family that fuels so much of the conservative continuing opposition to same-sex marriage, even after the U.S. Supreme Court legalized gay marriage in mid-2015.

 Most religious and social conservatives, conservative denominations, and